 Algorithms for Loan Prediction .
 The study compared different machine learning algorithms&#39; performance in loan prediction and concluded that the Random Forest algorithm outperformed the others.[9]

+Methodology

 Technology used (Machine Learning) :- A component of artificial intelligence called machine learning enables software applications to predict outcomes more precisely than they could have been programmed to do.
 Algorithms for machine learning employ real-world data from the past to predict future results.
 Computers may now gather information without being traditionally programmed thanks to the field of study known as machine learning (ML).One of the numerous interesting approaches that one could come across is machine learning (ML).
 As the name implies, it endows a computer with the capacity to learn, making it more like a human person.
 Today will likely see more applications of machine learning than one might anticipate.
 Some real-world difficulties cannot be resolved using the traditional programming paradigm; in these cases, machine learning is required.